CLiENT: A new tool for emulating cosmological likelihoods using deep neural networks: Likelihood functions used

 \section{Likelihood functions used}

 Our ultimate aim is to emulate the likelihood functions typically used in cosmological data analysis, and the most complex likelihood function pipeline currently used is that of the CMB anisotropies measured by the Planck mission \cite{Planck:2019nip}.
-Depending on the specific implementation, this likelihood function depends on all cosmological model parameters (i.e.\ 6 in the standard $\Lambda$CDM model) plus of order 20 experimental nuisance parameters.
+Depending on the specific implementation, this likelihood function depends on all cosmological model parameters (i.e.\ 6 in the standard $\Lambda$CDM model: the physical baryon density $\Omega_{\rm b} h^2$, the physical cold dark matter density $\Omega_{\rm cdm} h^2$, the angular size of the sound horizon $100\theta_{\rm s}$, the amplitude of primordial scalar perturbations $\ln(10^{10} A_{\rm s})$, the scalar spectral index $n_{\rm s}$, and the optical depth to reionisation $\tau_{\rm reio}$) plus of order 20 experimental nuisance parameters.
 For the analysis presented here we will use TT,TE,EE+lowE+lensing CMB data from Planck 2018~\cite{Planck:2019nip} in combination with BAO measurements from BOSS DR12~\cite{boss2016}, 6dF~\cite{Beutler:2011hx} and MGS~\cite{ross2014}, corresponding to \texttt{base2018TTTEEE\_lensing\_bao} in \montepython{}.
 In the remainder of this paper we will refer to this likelihood combination simply as the ``Planck likelihood''.

 Using this configuration, each single likelihood evaluation then consists of a call to \class{} taking approximately 10 core-seconds for the simplest models plus a call to the likelihood which takes of order 200 ms on a single core.
 This typically means several hours or more of wall time consumption for each test performed.